thindil/nimalyzer/doc/index.rst

 * `astNode` - the currently checked Nim code as AST node as pointer.
 While the pointer can't be changed, the node (and Nim code itself) can be modified.
 * `parentNode` - the parent AST node of the currently checked Nim code.
-Same as `astNode`, the pointer can't be changed but the Nim code is modifable.
+Same as `astNode`, the pointer can't be changed but the Nim code is modifiable.
 * `rule` - the rule data structure as an object.
 All its content can be modified.
 It contains fields:
   * `options` - the list of the rule options entered by the user in the